KN13KOMETA/ktrpg/README.md

 ## Additional info

 Create build directory with `build` name.
 It will generate `build/compile_commands.json` file as well which is auto-detected by `clangd`.<br>
 Use `git clone --recurse-submodules ...` to clone with submodules.
-Run `git submodule update` to update submodules.
+Run `git submodule update --init --recursive` to update submodules.

 # RESOURCES